 This 5-star hotel faces the Grand Théâtre de Bordeaux in an 18th-century neoclassical-inspired building.
 The location simply could not be better: it is in the city’s historic center with the Place de Quinconces and the Saint André Cathedral just a short stroll away.

 Chic rooms feature ornate furnishings and rich palettes, all with top-notch modern touches.

-Within the hotel you’ll find two restaurants, including Le Pressoir d’Argent by Gordon Ramsay with two Michelin stars, two bars including a rooftop terrace with panoramic views of the city, and an indoor courtyard serving afternoon tea.
-After a full day exploring, guests can unwind at the indoor pool, the fitness center, the spa, or the outdoor hot tub.
+Within the hotel you’ll find two restaurants, including Le Pressoir d’Argent by Gordon Ramsay with two Michelin stars.
+There are two bars including a rooftop terrace with panoramic views of the city, and an indoor courtyard serving afternoon tea.
+After a full day exploring, unwind in the indoor pool, the fitness center, the spa, or the outdoor hot tub.

 By booking a stay at the Intercontinental Bordeaux with French Side Travel, guests will receive a guaranteed late check-out, daily breakfast for two, a $100 hotel amenity credit, an upgrade to the next room category (subject to availability on arrival), in-room snacks and beverages upon arrival, as well as VIP service.
 Contact us today to learn more.